Temple Bar, London: History

+City jurisdiction and The Temple

-A bar is first mentioned in 1293 and was probably only a chain or bar between a row of posts.
+A City bar at The Temple is first mentioned in 1293 and was probably only a chain or bar between a row of posts.
 More substantial structures with arches followed.
 After the Battle of Evesham of 1265, Prince Edward punished the rebellious Londoners, who had befriended Simon de Montfort, by taking away all their street chains and bars, and storing them in the Tower of London.
-By 1351, a wooden archway had been built housing a small prison above it.
+By 1351, a timber archway had been built housing a small prison above it.
 The earliest known documentary and historical notice of Temple Bar is in 1327, concerning a hearing before the mayor regarding a right of way in the area.
 In 1384, Richard II granted a licence for paving the Strand Street from Temple Bar to the Savoy, and collecting tolls to cover the expense.

 On 5 November 1422, the corpse of Henry V was borne to Westminster Abbey by the chief citizens and nobles, and every doorway from Southwark to Temple Bar had a torch-bearer.
 In 1503 the hearse of Elizabeth of York, queen of Henry VII, halted at Temple Bar, on its way from the Tower to Westminster, and at the Bar the Abbots of Westminster and Bermondsey blessed the corpse, and the Earl of Derby and a large company of nobles joined the funeral procession.
-Anne Boleyn passed through the Bar on May 31, 1534, the day before her coronation, on her way to the Tower.
+Anne Boleyn passed through the Bar on 31 May 1534, the day before her coronation, on her way to the Tower.
 On that occasion Temple Bar was new painted and repaired, and near it stood singing men and children—the Fleet Street conduit all the time running claret.

 In 1554, Thomas Wyatt led an uprising in opposition to Queen Mary I's proposed marriage to Philip II of Spain.
 When he had fought his way down Piccadilly to The Strand, Temple Bar was thrown open to him, or forced open by him; but when he had been repulsed at Ludgate he was hemmed in by cavalry at Temple Bar, where he surrendered.
-This revolt persuaded the government to go through with the verdict against Lady Jane Grey.
+This revolt persuaded the government to go through with the execution of Lady Jane Grey.

 The notable Scottish bookseller Andrew Millar owned his first London shop at Temple Bar, taken over from the ownership of James McEuen in 1728, to whom Millar had been apprenticed.